A proposal is a written offer to solve a technical problem

 Since publications people settle most problems of layout

-to be dealt with by the proposal writer.
-This may not
+be dealt with by the proposal writer.
+This may not be

-be strictly true, of course, especially for the all-out
+strictly true, of course, especially for the all-out proposal,

-proposal, which calls for a special cover and other
+which calls for a special cover and other special features

-Along with words, of course, go pictures, charts, and
+of course, go pictures, charts, and flow sheets, and-

-flow sheets, and- diagrams, not to mention mathematics-
+diagrams, not to mention mathematics- in rounding out

-in rounding out an effective presentation.
-The writer
+an effective presentation.
+The writer will therefore want

-and figures are strategically placed to be of the greatest
+strategically placed to be of the greatest help to the

 Illustrations